pragma-/Plang/README.md

-false | a Boolean with a false value nil | a Nil with a nil value if | conditional if statement else | else branch of a conditional if statement while | loop while a condition is true last | break out of the loop
+false | a Boolean with a false value nil | a Nil with a nil value if | conditional if statement then | then branch of a conditional if statement else | else branch of a conditional if statement while | loop while a condition is true last | break out of the loop